 Why more people should care about proper waste disposal

 The story is thus – things aren’t always as they seem.
 Yes, we are recycling a lot, but that doesn’t mean that we recycle everything and surely doesn’t mean that we’re not filling more holes in the ground with our waste.
 On the contrary, landfills are still widely used, despite the fact that we recycled around 44.8% of our rubbish as of December 2014.
 The remaining 55.2% are a lot of refuse which cannot be recycled and gets dumped somewhere (again, out of sight, out of mind) or burned.
 But it will return to bite us someday.

 Why should we care?
 Surely this is not up to us to solve, is it?
-Well, it actually is.
-If we take a look at Sweden, it is a country that recycles more than 99% of their rubbish.
+Well, it is.
+If we look at Sweden, it is a country that recycles over 99% of their rubbish.
 That’s right, only 1% of their waste goes to waste (so to speak) – the rest is being recycled or used for energy.
 We’re nowhere close to that and it’s up to us as citizens to improve.

 What can you do?

 You can make sure that you produce as little waste as possible.
 For example, you can take your own bags when you go shopping instead of purchasing bags at the store every time and then throwing them away.
 Another thing you can do is think more about what you need and what you don’t need in your home.
 The average person’s home is full of items he rarely uses or even notices.
 Sooner or later those items are going to end up in a landfill.
 Declutter your life and make sure you dispose of them responsibly.

 Those are but a few things you can do in order to reduce your own personal waste.
 If we all do it, soon we won’t have a rubbish problem at all.